soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

  * Analysis 2 : Individual performance
   * Problem statement
   * Result
- * Analysis 1 : The distribution of the scoring times
+ * Analysis 3 : Goal Scorers
   * Problem statement
   * Result
- * Analysis 2 : Goal Scorers
+ * Analysis 4 : The distribution of the scoring times
   * Problem statement
   * Result

 ## Introduction

-I worked on a dataset containing all matches played in the EPL starting from season 2001 to season 2014.
-You can find this dataset in folder `data/2002-2013-EPL.csv` For each match, the home/away team, home/away score, home/away scorers, and the time of scoring have been stored in the dataset.
+I worked on a dataset containing all matches played in the EPL starting from season 2001 to season 2012.
+You can find this dataset in folder `data/2002-2012-EPL.csv` For each match, the home/away team, home/away score, home/away scorers, and the time of scoring have been stored in the dataset.
 Below, you can see a scheme from the raw dataset.
 In the column `Home Scorers` and `Away Scorers`, `g` is used to indicate a goal, also `og` and `pen` are used to indicate own goal and penalty.

 Season | Date | Home Team | Home Score | Home Scorers | Away Team | Away Score | Away Scorers | Venue